 The two most common forms of non-melanoma skin cancer are basal cell carcinoma and squamous cell carcinoma.
 They are more likely to develop in areas of the body that are exposed to the sun.
 Even though they are as dangerous as melanoma these symptoms and warning signs still warrant seeing a dermatologist right away to have the cancerous growth removed.

 A basal cell carcinoma may look like a flesh-colored or brown lesion, or a waxy bump.
 The bump may go away and return, or the sore may scab over or bleed.
 A squamous cell carcinoma may look like a crusted flat lesion or a hard, red bump.

 Even if you are at a low risk for developing skin cancer it’s still important that you perform thorough self-exams on your own skin to look for any new growths or lesions.
 This means checking areas like your scalp or even between your toes.
 You may need your partner or a dermatologist to check certain areas like your scalp to thoroughly examine any moles or new growths.

 - Fair skin

-- Excessive sun exposure during childhood
+- Excessive sun exposure

-- Family history of melanoma
+- A family history of skin cancer